 Before a potential guest even sets foot into your restaurant, chances are that they would have already searched for your menu online.
-The layout of your menu is one of the first visual impacts you can have on your guest to win them over.
+Hence, the layout of your menu is one of the first visual impacts you can have on your guest to win them over.

 For most Western restaurants, the menu is broken down into these main categories: